-"We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or canceled.
+"We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or cancelled.
 But for European departures at least you might also be able to claim flight delay or Pobeda cancellation compensation under a law known as EC 261.
 You could be owed as much as $700 (€600) per person.

 Click below to find out how much Pobeda flight compensation you're owed and how we can help you get it.